martinsgmx/minimal-mistakes/_posts/2017-12-22-flashing-opentx-to-flysky-th9x-with-avrdude.md

 Before starts you need know something's...
 <!-- ------ -->

-You need a AVR programmer for flashing [OpenTX] hex (firmware).
-You can use a USBasp, or you can use your own Arduino as AVRisp (follow this [Arduino official guide]).
+You need an AVR programmer for flashing [OpenTX] hex (firmware).
+You can use a USBasp, or an Arduino as AVRisp (follow this [Arduino official guide]).
 This guide is based on USBasp, but, teorycally it's the same way with Arduino as ISP.

 Let's starts...